ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 3. Intangible: receivables and equivalents.

-The second, no less important concept, is the non-current assets of the enterprise.
-This term includes all property that is used for more than a year and is displayed in 1150 and 1170 lines.
-These assets do not lose their properties over a long period of time (but are subject to depreciation), therefore, they add only a small part to the cost of the final service or product.
+The second, no less important concept is the non-current assets of the enterprise.
+This term includes all property that has been in use for more than a year and is displayed in lines 1150 and 1170.
+These assets do not lose their properties over a long period of time (but are subject to depreciation), therefore they add only a small part to the cost of the final service or product.
 This term includes:

-• key property of the company (office and industrial buildings, transport, equipment, machine tools);
+• key property of the company (office and industrial buildings, transport, equipment, machines);

 • classic intangible assets (reputation, brand, licenses, existing patents, etc.);